Policies and Procedures

 Non-Discrimination Policy

 In conformance with applicable federal and state regulations, Bellin College is committed to nondiscrimination, equal opportunity, and affirmative action in its educational programs and employment policies.
-Inquiries concerning this policy may be directed to the Dean of Student Services, 3201 Eaton Rd., Green Bay, WI 54311, (920) 433-6632.
+Inquiries concerning this policy may be directed to the Director of Student Affairs and DEI, 3201 Eaton Rd., Green Bay, WI 54311, (920) 433-6656

 How to file a complaint with the U.S. Department of Education’s Office for Civil Rights (OCR)